taadewusi/Test/README.md

-# Test ASP.NET Core & EntityFramework Core Based Startup Template
+# Test Solution ASP.NET Core & EntityFramework Core Based
 This project contains the solution to the coding challenge using ASP.NET Core and EntityFramework Core.
 Prerequirements